Iron Angel: History

-Early years, reunion and split (1980–1986, 1997–2007)
+Early years, reunion and split (1983–1986, 1997–2007)

 The band's origins can be traced back to 1980 when drummer Mike Matthes and bassist Thorsten Lohmann were in a school band called Metal Gods, taken from the Judas Priest song of the same name.
 In 1983, they formed their own band, with guitarists Peter Wittke and Sven Strüven as additional members.
 They began to audition for a vocalist, in which Dirk Schröder was present at the time.
 With no other vocalists meeting their needs, Schröder was selected.
 The band was then known as Iron Angel, which was inspired by a novel about a spirit hunter.
 Three demos were recorded in 1984, with one of them being the result of the band's signing to SPV/Steamhammer.
 Their debut album Hellish Crossfire was released in 1985, which received critical acclaim and became known in the German speed metal scene.
 In 1986, bassist Thorsten Lohmann departed the band and was replaced with Günther Moritz as their temporary member for the tour with King Diamond in Germany, prior to the next album Winds of War, which was released in June 1986.
 The album's style was slightly different than its predecessor.
 It is explained that the members debated about the band's musical direction, which resulted in rising tensions until mid 1986.
 Iron Angel then decided to call it quits.

 After a small jam session between Peter Wittke, Dirk Schröder and Mike Matthes, Iron Angel reformed in 1997 as a 4-piece band, with the addition of Günther Moritz as the new member.
 They were in the midst of finishing recording of what was to be their third album titled The Rebirth, and then begin work on a talked about fourth album which was to be titled Vier; however, in 2000, Wittke died in a car accident and Moritz left the band, thus eliminating the possibility of both albums being released.
 A self released demo titled Back from Hell was released in May 2007, consisting of only Schröder and Matthes.
 It was composed of potential material for their intended comeback album from the early 2000s.
 The band disbanded again that year as they could not find any suitable new members.
-In 2008, Sven Strüven died of a heroin overdose.
+In 2008, guitarist Sven Strüven also died.